Search Apply Now

 Duration: Two years part-time

-An Australian bachelor’s degree in a relevant discipline* or an equivalent qualification with a Weighted Average Mark (WAM) of 60 or equivalent Grade Point Average (GPA).
+An Australian bachelor’s degree in a relevant discipline* or an equivalent qualification with at least a credit (60%) average or equivalent Grade Point Average (GPA).

 OR

-An Australian bachelor’s degree or equivalent qualification with a Weighted Average Mark (WAM) of 60 or equivalent Grade Point Average, plus at least two years relevant work experience.
+An Australian bachelor’s degree or equivalent qualification with at least a credit (60%) average or equivalent Grade Point Average, plus at least two years relevant work experience**.

 Entry level 2: 48 credit points to complete